munrhalls/snake/README.md

 # snake

 The main objective of the project was exercising my Javascript skills, including its application in the DOM.
+It was the first larger project I did entirely on my own.
+Started it after finishing my first book on Javascript ("Headfirst Javascript Programming", E. Robson, E. Freeman).

 <strong> Game features: </strong>
 - interface - buttons for selecting game options,